-Once you’ve filed the FAFSA and are awaiting your financial award letters from each of your colleges, you can take some time to pursue what is commonly referred to as “Outside Scholarships,” meaning money awarded from outside the colleges.
+Once you’ve filed the FAFSA and are awaiting financial award letters from colleges, students should take some time to pursue what are commonly referred to as third-party scholarships, or money awarded from organizations other than the colleges themselves.

 Don’t forget to pursue through your school all the local scholarships that you can.
-These are usually sponsored by local service groups like the American Legion, the Junior Women’s Club, etc. Your guidance office will have a file on those.
-Apply to all of them that fit you, because your chances of winning these are far greater than the online scholarships
+These are usually sponsored your local chapter of service groups like the American Legion, the Junior Women’s Club, Dollars for Scholars, etc. If you need help finding these, talk to your school counselor.
+Apply to all of the local scholarships that you qualify for, because your chances of winning these are far greater than the online scholarships.

-However, there are many, many sources and websites for scholarships.
-Here are some that have good reputations among college admissions coaches.
+In addition to Scholarship America, there are many other online sources for scholarships—here are some that have good reputations among college admissions coaches:

 Use these sources to search for scholarships that you may qualify for based on your demographics and interests.
 Then, read the requirements carefully (paying attention to deadlines) and prepare your application accordingly.
 Third-party scholarship applications frequently require a scholarship essay.